 1. Why are properties so expensive?

-Looking for a house actually requires work; first make a list of the area you’re interested in and your budget, then slowly filter out properties based on the list.
+Looking for a house actually requires work; first, make a list of the area you’re interested in and your budget, then slowly filter out properties based on the list.

 If you’re wondering about the differences between a Condo and Serviced Apartment, you can read this article to learn more.

-3. What are all of the terms being used?
+3. What are the documents required?

-- Sales and Purchase Agreement (S&P)
+- Sales and Purchase Agreement (SPA)